wickworks/witchdice/README.md

 - paralyzation//assassin; all attacks are crits
 - vulnerability, resistance, immunity
-- uncanny dodge : be able to halve any roll
-  (use as general case for saving throws, resistance)

 - Firbase-side validate room/person name; must be length X & are only letters Auth system: conference-room rules.